Mel Hutchwright: Storylines

-Mel Hutchwright, the author of novel Hard Grinding, turns up at a Book Club meeting having been invited by Blanche Hunt (Maggie Jones).
-Norris Cole (Malcolm Hebden), Rita Sullivan (Barbara Knox) and Emily Bishop (Eileen Derbyshire) are in awe of the author but Ken Barlow (William Roache) is unimpressed.
+Mel Hutchwright, the author of novel Hard Grinding, turns up at a book club meeting, having been invited by Blanche Hunt (Maggie Jones).
+Norris Cole (Malcolm Hebden), Rita Sullivan (Barbara Knox) and Emily Bishop (Eileen Derbyshire) are in awe of the author, but Ken Barlow (William Roache) is unimpressed.
 Norris offers Mel a bed for the night at Emily's, while Blanche buys his drinks.
 Mel tells the book club how he has been suffering from writer's block.
-In the Rovers, he is enthralled to see the women fighting and declaring it has cured his writer's block, decides he will stay in Weatherfield to complete his book.
+In the Rovers, he is enthralled to see the women fighting, and declaring it has cured his writer's block, decides he will stay in Weatherfield to complete his book.

 Mel continues to sponge off Emily and Norris.
-When he hears that Ken has written a book he enjoys poking fun at him.
-Mel continues to scrounge drinks as he feigns sincerity with Fred Elliott (John Savident) and Norris saying that he has named two of the heroes in his novel after them.
+When he hears that Ken has written a book, he enjoys poking fun at him.
+Mel continues to scrounge drinks as he feigns sincerity with Fred Elliott (John Savident) and Norris, saying that he has named two of the heroes in his novel after them.
 He also dupes Roy Cropper (David Neilson) into giving him a free lunch at the café.

 Mel takes Audrey Roberts (Sue Nicholls) for lunch at the Clock Restaurant.
-He gets drunk and manages to dupe Audrey in to paying the bill by promising to base the hero of his book on her late husband Alf (Bryan Mosley).
+He gets drunk and manages to trick Audrey into paying the bill by promising to base the hero of his book on her late husband Alf Roberts (Bryan Mosley).
 Drunken Mel suggests to Audrey they should go for a "lie down", which she refuses.